 In today’s out-of-control competitive, combative environment of public elections, it is almost guaranteed that many false things will be said about you — and it is all too easy to end-up carrying baggage as a result.
 I, too, struggle with false things that have been said about me in the past; we all desire to be liked, we all desire to protect our reputation, but yet we live in a fallen world where jealousy and envy exist.
 And now with the advent of the internet, another person can actually buy your name and turn it into a website and post whatever they want about you!
 How do you handle such things?

-One politician actually preached the opposite of forgiveness: “Don’t get mad; get even.”
-But failing to forgive is like storing rotten garbage: it begins to stink up your whole wheelhouse!
+One Public Servant actually preached the opposite of forgiveness: “Don’t get mad; get even.”
+But failing to forgive is like storing rotten garbage: it begins to stink up your whole house!
 Not only is it hard for others to hang out with someone who continually reeks of vitriol, but fostering and cultivating a desire for revenge will cloud one’s relationship with God.

 Accordingly, let’s examine what the Scriptures teach about this essential biblical quality — and especially whether we need to forgive someone who is unrepentant.

-It will be confusing to sort through the following scriptural passages that speak to forgiveness without first understanding and clarifying the difference between a position-in-Christ passage and a practice-in-Christ passage.
+It will be confusing to sort through the following scriptural passages that speak to forgiveness without first understanding and clarifying the difference between a position-in-Christ passage and a practice-in- Christ passage.
 Context indicates which of these two a particular Bible writer has in mind.
-What I mean by a positional truth in the context of this study is this: the believer is forever positionally justified before God when by faith he or she places their trust in Christ and His finished work on the Cross on their behalf.
+What I mean by a positional truth in the context of this study is this: believers are forever positionally justified before God when by faith they place their trust in Christ and His finished work on the Cross on their behalf.
 The permanency of Christ’s forgiveness is always assured.
-The believer is said to be “sealed” in Him, and nothing will be able to separate us from the love of God (cf. Eph.
-1:13 and Rom.
-8:38-39).
+The believer is said to be “sealed” in Him, and nothing will be able to separate us from the love of God (cf. Ephesians 1:13 and Romans 8:38-39).
 Accordingly, positionally before God, one is forever forgiven who has placed his trust in Christ.

 But In addition to positional truth, the author of Scripture, God Himself, speaks of practice truths.
 For example, in the Book of Ephesians, the first three chapters are all about positional truths such as the one above.
 Then, at the beginning of chapter 4, the Apostle Paul segues into speaking about practice truths: what the implications are in the life of the believer given the positional truths previously spoken about.